About the Designer and the Brand:

 Q: What makes you passionate about making jewelry?

-A: I grew up hearing the stories behind the jewelry worn by my mother and grandmother.
-The jewelry was usually given to them by loved ones or collected as mementos of places they had been.
-Each item was a small but meaningful reminder that they could take with them to empower, comfort, and anchor them to a deeper principle.
+A: I grew up hearing the stories behind the jewelry worn by my mother and grandmother, and even the men in my family and their watches.
+These items were usually given to them by loved ones or collected as mementos of places they had been.
+They would recount the places or occasions the accessories had been worn, or if they wore it everyday they seemed to find comfort in its familiarity.
+Each item was a small but meaningful connection to their treasured memories.
 My hope is that C+L jewelry can accomplish that in some way for each person who wears it.

-Q: Where did the name Clouds and Ladders come from?
+Q: Where did the name Clouds + Ladders come from?

-A: Shortly after marrying, Kate and her husband moved to 5 different states in 5 years for his career.
-The most recent move was to Northern California.
-Kate was planning to begin working immediately as an Occupational Therapist.
-However the state licensing board lost her application, making her unable to work for 3 months.
-Feeling the stress of the moves, the loneliness of living in a new location, and not being able to work, Kate struggled with depression.
-Determined not to let these circumstances get her down, she decided to take the situation as an opportunity to rekindle a hobby from her past that she had always wanted to develop but didn't have time for, which was jewelry making.
-Needing a name to post to Instagram so she could share photos with friends and family, Kate chose two things that represented getting up and out of her depression as well as giving a nod to the chimerical and the pragmatic: Clouds and Ladders.
+A: Shortly after we got married, my husband and I moved to 5 different states in 5 years for his career.
+The last move was in 2016 when we settled in Northern California.
+I planned to begin work immediately as an Occupational Therapist, however the state licensing board lost my application.
+I was told I couldn't work for the 3 months it took to obtain my license.
+Feeling the stress of the moves, the loneliness of living in a new location, and not being able to work, I struggled with depression.
+Determined not to let these circumstances get me down, I decided to take the situation as an opportunity to rekindle a hobby that I always wanted to develop but didn't have time for: jewelry making.
+Needing a name to post to Instagram so I could share photos with friends and family, I chose two things that represented getting up and out of depression as well as giving a nod to the chimerical and the pragmatic: Clouds + Ladders.